Last updated on May 29th, 2022 at 10:15 pm

 5) Lycabettus Hill

 You can find a tiny 19th-century church of Saint George on top of Lycabettus Hill, the highest point in Athens, as a favorite of couples for romantic weddings.
-You may reach the hill by taking the funicular railway from Aristippou Street or walk up the steep steps.
+You may reach the hill by taking the funicular railway from Aristippou Street or walking up the steep steps.

 You will love to walk among the shrubs and pine trees or watch the concerts and performances in the parking lot near the Lycabettus Theater during the summer.